Kampenwand

 Is it wheelchair accessible?

-Many trails may not be suitable for wheelchairs due to the rugged terrain.
-It is advisable to check specific trail accessibility if needed.
+Many trails may not be fully wheelchair accessible due to the mountain’s rugged terrain, so it’s advisable to check specific routes beforehand.

 Can I buy tickets online?